 - 1. If you are automatically designated under 40 CFR Part 122.32(a)(1) or designated by the Department, then to request recoverage, you are required to submit an NOI or an application for an individual permit and a description of your SWMP at least 90 days before the expiration of this permit. - 2.
 If you are designated by the Department after the date of permit issuance, then you are required to submit an NOI or an application for an individual permit and a description of your SWMP within 180 days upon notification.
-Within six months of initial issuance, the operator of the regulated small MS4 shall submit a SWMPP to the Department for review.
-A SWMPP shall be submitted electronically as described in Part II.D of this permit. - 3.
+Within six months of initial issuance, the operator of the regulated small MS4 shall submit a storm water management program plan (SWMPP) to the Department for review.
+A SWMPP can be submitted electronically in a .PDF format, or in another prescribed manner acceptable to the Department that contains all necessary components - 3.
 You are not prohibited from submitting an NOI after the dates provided in Part II.A.1-2.
 If a NOI is submitted after the dates provided in Part II.A.1-2., your authorization is only for discharges that occur after permit coverage is granted.
 The Department reserves the right to take appropriate enforcement actions for any unpermitted discharges. - 4.
-Within six months of the date of re-issuance of coverage under this permit, all operators of regulated small MS4s shall submit a revised SWMPP to the Department for review.
+Within three months of the date of re-issuance of coverage under this permit, all operators of regulated small MS4s shall submit a revised storm water management program plan (SWMPP) to the Department for review. - 5.
+On or after December 21, 2020, all NOIs shall be made electronically in a prescribed manner acceptable to the Department.